Wicked (musical): UK/Ireland tours (2013–2025)

 Wicked began its first UK/Ireland tour on September 12, 2013, at the Palace Theatre in Manchester.
 It then toured the UK and Ireland before concluding the run in Salford on July 25, 2015.

 A second UK/Ireland tour began in December 2017, opening at the Theater 11 in Zurich, then making it first official UK/Ireland Tour stop in January 2018 at the Bristol Hippodrome.
 The tour ended at the Palace Theatre in Manchester in January 2019.
 The cast included Amy Ross as Elphaba, Helen Woolf as Glinda, Aaron Sidwell as Fiyero, and Steven Pinder as the Wizard/Doctor Dillamond.

 A third UK/Ireland tour began on 7 December 2023 at the Edinburgh Playhouse, in Edinburgh where it played to 14 January 2024.
 It then toured the UK and Ireland before ending its run at the Palace Theatre in Manchester in January 2025.
 Laura Pick returned to lead the tour as Elphaba with Sarah O'Connor as Glinda and Carl Man as Fiyero.
 Simeon Truby played the Wizard/Dillamond with Donna Berlin as Madame Morrible, Jed Berry as Boq and Megan Gardiner as Nessarose.

 Mexican production (2013–2015)

-In 2013, for Wicked 10th anniversary, the first Spanish adaptation of the show was announced to open in Mexico City, with book and lyrics fully translated by Marco Villafán, titled Wicked, la historia jamás contada de las brujas de Oz.
+In 2013, for Wicked 10th anniversary, the first Spanish adaptation of the show opened in Mexico City, with book and lyrics fully translated by Marco Villafán, titled Wicked, la historia jamás contada de las brujas de Oz.
 Ana Cecilia Anzaldúa and Danna Paola were alternating in the role of Elphaba with Cecilia de la Cueva as Glinda.
-Danna Paola made her stage debut becoming the youngest actress to ever portray Elphaba, at just 18 years old.
-The show was produced by OCESA Teatro, and opened on 17 October 2013 at the Teatro Telcel, closing in January 2015.
+Danna Paola made her stage debut becoming the youngest actress ever to portray Elphaba, at just 18 years old.
+The show was produced by OCESA Teatro and opened on 17 October 2013 at the Teatro Telcel, closing in January 2015.

-In late August 2024, with the release of the new Wicked movie, it was announced that Danna and de la Cueva would dub the speaking and singing voices of Elphaba and Glinda respectively, in Spanish, reprising the roles they both played on stage in 2013.
+In the 2024 film version, Danna and de la Cueva dubbed the voices of Elphaba and Glinda, respectively, in Spanish, reprising their stage roles.